lorranavf/domain-based-gene-mining/README.md

 - `param_full_analysis`: A boolean flag indicating whether to perform the full analysis.
 It determines whether the script will execute the full analysis, including HMM analysis and subsequent steps.

-Adjust these parameters based on your specific needs and preferences before running the script.
+Adjust these parameters based on your specific needs and preferences before running the script run.py.

-## Requirements
+# Requirements
 To use the gene_mining.py script, you need to have the following programs installed:

 - HMMER (hmmscan)